 15.27.317 Adjustment.

 A. Classification Criteria.
-For projects not required to be processed under RCW Chapter 90.58 (Shoreline Management Act), the administrative official or designee is authorized to administratively adjust the development standards.
+For projects not required to be processed under RCW Chapter 90.58 (Shoreline Management Act) and Title 17 YMC (Shoreline Master Program Regulations), the administrative official or designee is authorized to administratively adjust the development standards.
 Existing structures, parcel size, property boundaries, and other constraints may preclude conformance with building setbacks and vegetative buffers.
 Given such constraints, administrative adjustments may be authorized where the site plan and project design include measures to ensure the protection and performance of the functional properties identified in YMC 15.27.504.
-Adjustments of vegetative buffer standards listed in Tables 27.5-1 and 27.5-2 may be reduced to the minimum buffer width listed.
+Vegetative buffer standards may be reduced to the minimum buffer width provided in YMC 15.27.510 and 15.27.604.
 Reductions below the minimum may be considered but require stricter criteria be met in subsection (C)(4) of this section.
 Adjustments to prohibited use limits are not allowed.

 C. Decision Criteria.
 Decisions on adjustment permits shall be based on the general decision criteria found in YMC 15.27.311 together with the criteria below.

 f.
-The use of buffer averaging or buffer enhancement plans by the applicant using native vegetation or other measures to enhance the functions and values of the hydrologically related critical area (HRCA).
+The use of buffer averaging or buffer enhancement plans by the applicant using native vegetation or other measures to enhance the functions and values of the fish and wildlife habitat conservation area or wetland.

-3. When granting an adjustment, the administrative official or designee may require, but is not limited to, the following alternative measures to protect the functions and values of the HRCA:
+3. When granting an adjustment, the administrative official or designee may require, but is not limited to, the following alternative measures to protect the functions and values of the fish and wildlife habitat conservation area or wetland:

 a.
 Restoration of impaired channels and banks to conditions which support natural stream flows, fish habitat, and other values;